mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

 		Both _TestApp_ and _TestCLI_ contain a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
 They start blank, so once you provision your resources, we will grab your service keys and set up your storage account and Cosmos DB instance.

-	- **LUIS**: Here you will find the LUIS model for the PictureBot.
-You will create your own, but if you fall behind or want to test out a different LUIS model, you can use the .json file to import this LUIS app.
-	- **Models**: These classes will be used when we add search to our PictureBot.
-	- **PictureBot**: Here there is a PictureBot.sln that is for the latter sections of the workshop, where we integrate LUIS and our Search Index into the Bot Framework

 ### Lab: Setting up Visual Studio

 After creating an Azure account, you may access the [Azure portal](https://portal.azure.com).
 From the portal, create a Resource Group for this lab.
-In the portal, search for Visual Studio Community2017 on Windows 10 Enterprise N (x64).
+In the portal, search for "Visual Studio Community 2017 on Windows 10 Enterprise N (x64)".
 In your resource group, deploy and connect to it, with a size of DS2_V2 (all other defaults are fine).
 This will take about five minutes to deploy.
 While you're waiting, you can start the **Collecting the Keys** lab.

 > Note: Because of some of the developer tasks we will be doing, it's easiest to just set up the Visual Studio VM than to use Visual Studio on your computer (if you already have it installed).
 Some users will not have access on their personal computers to change the settings we need to change.